-I have read so many posts recently about Las Vegas and why it is not good for kids, in fact I remember when we booked Vegas a couple of yeas ago, when we told people we were taking the boys they took a sharp intake of breath.
+I have read so many posts recently about Las Vegas and why it is not good for kids.
+I remember when we booked Vegas a couple of yeas ago.
+When we told people we were taking the boys, they took a sharp intake of breath.
 No one could understand it.
 And I don’t disagree with what others say, there are so many things you can’t do in Vegas with kids.

 Having said that, if you plan your trip well I do believe Las Vegas is a place that should be seen through the eyes of a child.